fourlastor-alexandria/construo/README.md

 The `identifier` option is mandatory.

 Optional but highly recommended are `buildNumber` and `versionNumber`.
-If they are not specified, a default value 0.0.1 is used.
 They are both used for the Info.plist file. buildNumber is for CFBundleVersion, versionNumber is for CFBundleShortVersionString

 An icon can be optionally specified with `macOsIcon` on each target.